 Indisputably the greatest post-war Japanese novelist, Kenzaburo Oe has won every major national literary prize, many international awards, including the 1989 Prix Europalia, and the Nobel Prize for Literature in 1994.
 He is also revered as the conscience of Japan’s modern left.
 His translated works include Teach Us to Outgrow Our Madness, A Personal Matter, and The Silent Cry.

-And month end closing activities are officially completed after days of overtime work.
+And month-end closing activities are officially completed after days of overtime work.
 Today is also the first Friday of August.
 Over here in the Philippines, today marks the re-imposition of the strictest COVID19 lockdown protocols in response to the thread of the more virulent Delta variant.
-There was also a glaring increase in cases over the past few days, peaking today as Philippines again logged over 10,000 cases, the highest since April 17.
+There was also a glaring increase in cases over the past few days, peaking today as the Philippines again logged over 10,000 cases, the highest since April 17.
 It has become exhausting, both physically and mentally, but I hope everyone is doing well in these uncertain times.
 I pray that this pandemic ends soon.

 On a brighter note, it is again the weekend!
 But before I can fully embrace the weekend, let me close the week with a First Impression Friday update.
-Whilst July have already ended, I have decided to extend my stay in Japanese literature; this Olympic fever has certainly caught up with me.
+Whilst July has already ended, I have decided to extend my stay in Japanese literature; this Olympic fever has certainly caught up with me.
 I am closing this journey with my current read, Kenzaburō Ōe’s Nip the Buds, Shoot the Kids.
 I guess this is a fitting way to close my venture in Japanese literature as it was Ōe’s debut novel (something that I have recently learned).
 The novel was also listed as one of the 1,001 Books You Must Read Before You Die.

 Honestly, I have initially been apprehensive about reading any of Ōe’s work.
 The winner of the 1994 Nobel Prize in Literature, he has been a staunch critic of Haruki Murakami’s works.
 Despite this, he is a revered personality and he also won a handful of literary awards on top of his 1994 Nobel win.
 I perceived a certain gloominess over him which also made me hold back.
-Over time, however, my feelings changed and got over my apprehensions.
-His first work I have read, The Silent Cry, did underscore some of my initial impressions of him and his works but it also transported me into a different sphere of Japanese literature, one that enamored me to stay.
+Over time, however, my feelings changed, and got over my apprehensions.
+His first work I read, The Silent Cry, did underscore some of my initial impressions of him and his works but it also transported me into a different sphere of Japanese literature, one that enamored me to stay.

 I have just started reading Nip the Buds, Shoot the Kids today but I managed to complete two full chapters of the book.
 Whilst I was hoping to get some more introduction, the story immediately jumped into action.
-The story was narrated on the perspective of an anonymous boy; anonymous narrators, I have learned, is ubiquitous in Japanese literature.
+The story was narrated from the perspective of an anonymous boy; anonymous narrators, I have learned, are ubiquitous in Japanese literature.
 He and his younger brother are in a rural village.
-There are, so far, no signs of parental figure except perhaps for the blacksmith.
+There are, so far, no signs of a parental figure except perhaps for the blacksmith.
 Apparently, the two boys find themselves in a reformatory along with other boys.
 The narrator acts as the leader.

 Also published with the English title Pluck the Bud and Destroy the Offspring, the first two chapters have made me curious about the novel.
 I have learned that it is often compared to William Golding’s The Lord of the Flies but I am yet to read the novel.
 This, however, made me more interested to learn about the fate of the boys and the blacksmith.
 In the second chapter, it was mentioned that the signs of a plague have started to surface in the neighboring village.
 Animals and a couple of village people have passed away because of an unknown virus but the doctor is still unsure if this is a plague.
 From this, I am getting some chills for it reflects, to some extent, our current situation.

 Apart from learning what will happen to the boys, I also want to learn the reasons why they found themselves in the reformatory.
-The narrator seem to loom above the story although I detect some hints of intelligence in him, and a tendency to challenge authority.
+The narrator seems to loom above the story although I detect some hints of intelligence in him, and a tendency to challenge authority.
 The writing of Nip the Buds, Shoot the Kids barely showed any signs that it was Ōe’s debut novel.
 I guess his earlier venture into short stories contributed to this.
 There is a certain maturity to the novel even though the narrator is a teenager, or perhaps even younger.
 I can’t wait to dissect the allegories subtly embedded into the narrative.